 The most controversial policy to come this year is OSHA’s decision to begin requiring electronic submission of safety data.
 As of January 1st, 2017, most companies will need to begin uploading their safety data onto a website that will be provided to them by OSHA.
 This is expected to improve communication between OSHA and the employers as well as bring safety into a digital space.

-In addition to record submission, OSHA will now be making all submitted data publically accessible online with the belief that it is the right of customers and job applicants to see companies’ commitment to safety upfront.
+In addition to record submission, OSHA will now be making all submitted data publicly accessible online with the belief that it is the right of customers and job applicants to see companies’ commitment to safety upfront.
 OSHA also hopes that by doing so, they will motivate competition amongst organizations over who has the greater safety effectiveness.

 How to be compliant: